SoundTransformations/STApp/README.md

-# ST
+# Sound Transformations Application

-Sound analysis/synthesis tools for music applications written in python (with a bit of C) plus complementary teaching materials.
+Sound transformations tool for music applications written in python (with a bit of C) plus complementary modules.

 How to use
 ----------

-In order to use these tools you have to install python (recommended 3.7.x) and the following modules: ipython, numpy, matplotlib, scipy, and cython.
+In order to use these tools you have to install python (recommended 3.8.x) and the following modules: ipython, numpy, matplotlib, scipy, and cython.

 In Ubuntu (which we strongly recommend) in order to install all these modules it is as simple as typing in the Terminal: